olitrussle/blog/_posts/2017-07-17-meet-the-team-joe-m.md

 ## If you weren’t a mortgage adviser, what would you be?
 Probably a teacher - I think I’m quite good at explaining things.

+_Inspired by Joe’s story?
+We’re hiring!
+[Take a look at our vacancies](https://jobs.lever.co/trussle "Trussle vacancies") - we’d love to hear from you._